Section B3: League Competition Rules

 B3:28 No Club may copy, disfigure, repair, add to or alter a Trophy (or the medals) or permit any third party to do so without the RFL's prior written consent.

 B3:29 Payments, gifts or any other forms of inducement including (but not by way of limitation) payments in kind and free or discounted tickets, made or given to any Match Official as an inducement or reward (other than those made by the RFL by way of remuneration or expenses under Operational Rule Section B3:13 above and/or any medals given by the RFL) shall be prohibited and any Club, player or other person making any such payment, gift or inducement shall be deemed guilty of misconduct and the offending party or parties shall be dealt with pursuant to Section D1 of these Operational Rules.
-For the avoidance of doubt, a Club can give a Match Official two free tickets per Match.
+For the avoidance of doubt, a Club should give each Match Official two free tickets per Match at which he/she is officiating.

 CRITICISM OF MATCH OFFICIALS